 Finally, environmental rule of law is fundamental to achieving the SDGs, and it lies at the heart of SDG 16, which commits to advancing "rule of law at the national and international levels" in order to "[p]romote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels."
 Environmental laws have grown dramatically over the last three decades, as countries have come to understand the vital linkages between environment, economic growth, public health, social cohesion, and security.
-As of 2017, 176 countries have environmental framework laws; 150 countries have enshrined environmental protection or the right to a healthy environment in their constitutions; and 164 countries have created cabinet-level bodies responsible for environmental protection.
-A key challenge, however, is that implementation and enforcement of environmental laws and regulations falls far short of what is required to address environmental challenges.
+As of 2017, 176 countries have environmental framework laws; 150 countries have enshrined environmental protection or the right to a healthy environment in their constitutions; and 164 countries have created cabinet-level bodies responsible for environmental laws and regulations falls far short of what is required to address environmental challenges.
 Urgent attention is needed to address this.